 NASA’s TESS Searches For Extraterrestrial Life

 NASA’s new satellite, TESS, will soon launch in search for extraterrestrial life within our solar system.
-The exploration space agency are keen to discover new forms of alien life.
+The exploration space agency is keen to discover new forms of alien life.

-Thanks to NASA’s Kepler spacecraft, they have already identified over 2,000 extra planets within the past decade, and now aim at actually tracking down extraterrestrial worlds.
+Thanks to NASA’s Kepler spacecraft, they have already identified over 2,000 extra planets within the past decade.
+So, now aim at actually tracking down extraterrestrial worlds.

-The aim of the mission is to hopefully discover an alien planet that harbors another form of life – extraterrestrial to our own.
+The goal of the mission is to hopefully discover an alien planet that harbors another form of life – extraterrestrial to our own.
+However, this may prove to be difficult.

 NASA’s Transiting Exoplanet Survey Satellite (TESS) is due for launch from Cape Canaveral Air Force Station, Florida, tomorrow (April 16th, 2018) at 18:32 EDT.